codename11/TicTacToe/README.md

 ### 5. When someone wins, highlight the three squares that caused the win.
 ### 6. When no one wins, display a message about the result being a draw.

+#### This is done in React and it also uses several react libraries.